-Contingent severance obligations-The Company has agreements in place with certain key employees (Executive Severance Arrangement) guaranteeing severance payments under certain circumstances.
-Generally, in the event of termination by the Company without cause, termination due to death or disability, or resignation for good reason, the Company is obligated to the pay the employees.
+Contingent severance obligations-The Company has agreements in place with certain key employees (Executive Severance Arrangements) guaranteeing severance payments under certain circumstances.
+Generally, in the event of termination by the Company without cause, termination due to death or disability, or resignation for good reason, the Company is obligated to the pay the employees in accordance to the terms of the agreements.
 On May 31, 2021, the Company and Tom Wilkinson agreed that he will cease serving as the Company's Chief Executive Officer.
 In connection with his departure, the Company entered into a Separation and Release Agreement with him pursuant to which he will continue to be paid his base salary of \$400, the rate in effect on the effective date for a period of twelve months, subject to tax withholding and any other authorized deductions, and will continue to be eligible for the Transaction Bonus Plan until November 30, 2021.

 On December 11, 2019, the Board of Directors approved the Sonim Technologies Inc. Transaction Bonus Plan (the "Plan") that is intended to incentivize Company employees who are in a position to significantly impact the value received by the Company's stockholders in a change of control transaction.
 Pursuant to the Plan, upon consummation of a change of control transaction, 10% of the consideration payable to Company stockholders, after deducting transaction expenses, will be distributed to Plan participants, including the Company's named executive officers.
 The Plan has a three-year term and may be extended by the administrator of the Plan.
 Subject to the terms of the Plan, participants must be continuously providing services to the Company through the date of the closing of a change in control transaction to be eligible to receive a bonus thereunder, except in the event of death or disability or involuntary termination without cause as further described in Section 5(c) and 5(d) of the Plan, and payment is contingent upon delivery and non-revocation of a general release of claims.
-In connection with the adoption of the Plan, the Board of Directors allocated a 50% interest in the Plan to Tom Wilkinson, the Company's former Chief Executive Officer, and a 10% interest in the Plan to Robert Tirva, the Company's President, Chief Operating Officer and Chief Financial Officer, and 35% to 7 other key employees and consultants.
+In connection with the adoption of the Plan, the Board of Directors allocated a 50% interest in the Plan to Robert Tirva, the Company's President, Chief Operating Officer and Chief Financial Officer, and 35% to 6 other key employees and consultants.

-NOTE 11 -- Net Loss Per Share Attributable to Common Stockholders
+NOTE 12 -- Net Loss Per Share Attributable to Common Stockholders

-The following table sets forth the computation of the Company's basic and diluted net loss per share attributable to common stockholders for the three and six months ended:
+The following table sets forth the computation of the Company's basic and diluted net loss per share attributable to common stockholders for the three and nine months shown below and reflects the 1-for-10 Reverse Stock Split that became effective on September 15, 2021: